Who is an occupational therapist and what does an OT do?

 Each state has different minimum CE requirement for the continuation of license and one has to complete the CE units.

-What Work experience is needed to apply for the post of Occupational therapist?
+Is Work experience needed to apply for the post of Occupational therapist?

 No work experience is required before applying for an entry-level post.
 But it will be recommended to have a work shadowing/observation under an OTR (registered occupational therapist) in the intended area of practice, such as pediatrics.